Sign up to our Newsletter

 Vague Descriptions

-You want to avoid being vague in your personal statement.
-To seem as genuine as possible, describe important details of the narrative you’re creating.
+Avoid ambiguity in your personal statement.
+Describe essential details of the narrative you’re creating.
 For instance, instead of discussing your entire childhood, pick one event that stands out and has shaped you into who you are today.

 Be descriptive!
-If you’re retelling a story, think about what you saw, how you felt, even what you smelt and heard.
-This will engage your readers and immerse them into your statement.
+If you’re retelling a story, think about what you saw, how you felt, and even what you smelled and heard.
+This will engage your readers and immerse them in your statement.

 Focusing Too Much On Your Anecdote